 Mosso Cloud Servers (MCS) came into being from the acquisition of a company called Slicehost by Rackspace.
 Slicehost was designed to enable deployment of multiple cloud servers instantly.
 In essence, it touts capability for the creation of advanced, high-availability architectures.
 In order to create a full-service offering, Rackspace also acquired another company, JungleDisk.
 JungleDisk was an online backup service.
 By integrating JungleDisk's backup features with virtual servers that Slicehost provides, Mosso, in effect, created a new service to compete with Amazon's EC2.
-Mosso claims that these "cloud sites" are the fastest way for scustomer to put their site in the cloud.
-Cloud sites are capable of running Windows or Linux applications across banks of servers numbering in the hundreds.
+Mosso claims that these "cloud sites" are capable of running Windows or Linux applications across banks of servers numbering in the hundreds.